xvag/iac-demo/README.md

 Specific parts of the Infra, instead of all, can by deployed using the Ansible flags in the manifests.

-#### Requirements:
+### Requirements
-The following should be installed and configured in the host from which the manifests will run.
+The following should be installed and configured in the host from which the manifests will run:
 - Ansible (with kubernetes module)
 - gcloud CLI (connected to the GCP project)
 - cfssl (for creating kubernets licenses/keys)